eslamelkholy/E-commerce-Microservices-App/README.md

 - Cancel Purchase Event Logic
 - Get Product Less than or Equal User Allowed Limit
 - Query Service to Query all User Orders
-- Database SEED With Migration
+- Database SEED Product/Category If There is Not Record Exists
 - Pagination Package
 - Unit Tests
 - Deploy With Jenkins